One unit of credit equals four semester hours.

 MDS 549 Data Mining Project

 Each student completes a project incorporating the practical application of several of the program’s data mining techniques to one or more data sets chosen by the student or provided by the instructor.
 In addition to the correct use of the techniques and interpretation of the results, emphasis is placed on the student’s ability to gauge the resultant impact on the organization’s business intelligence processes and procedures.
 Prior to the submission of the final project, students submit a proposal describing the application and the data mining tools to be utilized.

 MDS 556 Analytical Methods

 This course builds upon the foundation established in the quantitative methods course to develop the advanced analytical methods required for in-depth applications of data science.
-Topics covered include advanced techniques in statistics and mathematical modeling such as exploratory data analysis, logistic regression and stochastic models; modern techniques for network analysis such as measures of network centrality, hierarchical and other clustering techniques, and models of network growth; and special topics drawn from subjects such as graph theory, game theory and linear algebra.
-Techniques for visual presentation of data analysis will also be covered.
+Topics covered include advanced techniques in statistics and predictive modeling such as feature engineering, variations of multilinear and logistic regression, principal component analysis, advanced approaches to clustering and segmentation, time series forecasting, and biological methods such as neural networks and genetic algorithms.
 Course topics will be introduced from both a theoretical framework and through the use of case studies in applied settings.